Renting property in Pimlico, London SW1

 Property in Pimlico

 Recent developments in the area have made Pimlico a fashionable and sought after area in which to live.
 Occupying the postcode district SW1 in the London borough of Westminster, it is popular with wealthy professionals and international buyers looking for investment properties which they can offer as rental property in central London.
 The property in Pimlico is characterised by Georgian and Victorian terraced houses which have been converted into smaller houses and apartments, as well as purpose built mansion houses which also have been divided into apartments and studio flats.
-Pimlico is also home to a number of flats situated above commercial premises such as Residential Land's Luke House.
+Pimlico is also home to a number of flats situated above commercial premises.
 Pimlico was built as a southern extension to neighbouring Belgravia and like Belgravia is known for its grand garden squares and regency architecture.

 At the heart of Pimlico visitors will find an area protected by the Pimlico Conservation Trust in a bid to keep and maintain the unique and highly disciplined grid of residential streets that were laid down in 1825 by the area planner Thomas Cubitt.
 Pimlico is also home to the pre-war Dolphin Square development and the pioneering Churchill Gardens and Lillington Gardens estates, which have also now been designated as conservation areas in their own right.
 With over 350 Grade II listed buildings and several Grade II listed churches walking around Pimilico you will discover a wide range of well preserved traditional architecture cataloguing the developments of the area.